-Method hired some of the best and brightest project based learning (PBL) professionals in California to create projects and teach students using this exciting and proven Method.
 Students at Method participate in group and individual projects that reinforce the curriculum and build problem solving skills.
 Projects also drive home the important points students should remember since they’re immediately applying what they learn.

 Method Schools believes Project Based Learning is an effective learning modality to engage students and assist in retention of critical content.
-We provide a rich and engaging educational experience for all student, by combining Project Based Learning with the experiential and problem solving approach.
+We provide a rich and engaging educational experience for all student by combining Project Based Learning with the experiential and problem-solving approach.

-Method Schools has created a variety of collaborative projects that supplement curriculum in order to extend the learning experience of critical concepts.
+We have created a variety of collaborative projects that supplement curriculum in order to extend the learning experience of critical concepts.
 From building ancient civilization models to reinforce historical concepts to developing and pitching a new business idea to potential investors, Method Schools offers a variety of modalities from which students can demonstrate their learning.